paladin-t/my_basic/README.md

 ### Using standalone interpreter binary

-This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [macOS](output/my_basic_mac), the easiest way is to download one of them to get a playground.
-Or you can make a build as:
+This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [macOS](output/my_basic_mac), the easiest way is to download to get a direct playground.
+Or you can make a build by:

-* Use the Visual Studio workspace `my_basic.sln` on Windows to build an executable
+* Using the Visual Studio workspace `my_basic.sln` on Windows to build an executable
-* Use the Xcode workspace `my_basic_mac.xcodeproj` on macOS to build an executable
+* Using the Xcode workspace `my_basic_mac.xcodeproj` on macOS to build an executable
-* Use the `makefile` on *nix OS to build an executable
+* Using the `makefile` on *nix OS to build an executable

-To compile an interpreter binary for any platform manually, follow these steps:
+Follow these steps to compile an interpreter binary manually for any platform:

 1. Retrieve everything under the [`core`](core) and [`shell`](shell) folders for a minimum build
 2. Setup your toolchain for compiling and linking